-The Dior exhibition sent London and hundreds of queuing visiting tourists into a fashion frenzy, and interest in those types of exhibitions have since increased rapidly.
-If you’re looking for your fashion fix, visit the below must-see fashion exhibitions of 2019-2020 and embrace your inner Anna Wintour.
+The Dior exhibition at the V&A sent London into a fashion frenzy, where interest in fashion showcases have since increased rapidly.
+If you’re looking for your fashion fix, visit the below must-see exhibitions of 2019-2020 and embrace your inner Anna Wintour.

 The Must-See Fashion Exhibitions of 2019

 Shoe designer Manolo Blahnik has been a long-term fan of The Wallace Collection and has co-curated this exhibiton alongside the grand gallery/museum’s Director, Dr Xavier Bray.
 Explore the designer’s creative process and admire his work which is displayed next to the decadent paintings and furniture of The Wallace Collection.
 Extended to 27 October.

 The V&A has curated the first international retrospective of iconic British designer Mary Quant in almost 50 years.
 With over 200 garments and accessories including unseen pieces from her archive, the exhibition will explore the years between 1955 and 1975 in which Quant launched a fashion revolution on the British high street.
 One of Britain’s most influential designers, Quant is known for her bright, playful clothes, from the decade-defining mini skirt to vibrant tights, popularised by the likes of Twiggy and Jean Shrimpton.
 Until 5 February 2020.